femifoly/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture
 ## INTRODUCTION
+This is the week o of the AWS Cloud project bootcamp and this week I will undertake some tasks which are detailed below.
+I adopted the AWS Well Achitected Framework Pillars which helps to increase awareness of architectural best practices, address foundational areas that are often neglected and evaluate architectures using a consistent set of principles.
+The 6 pillars are:
+* Operational Excellence
+* Security
+* Reliability
+* Performance Efficiency
+* Cost Optimization
+* Sustainability

 ## USING CLOUD SHELL
 ## GENERATING AWS CREDENTIALS
 ## INSTALL AWS CLI